Jineeary/meetro/CONTRIBUTING.md

 Please let me know if you would like to contribute directly to the model.
 I'll help you add it to **transformer**!

-[Technical Guide](https://github.com/huggingface/transformers/tree/main/templates)will tell you how to add a model!
+[Technical Guide](https://github.com/huggingface/transformers/tree/main/templates) will tell you how to add a model!

 ## Do you want to add documentation?